DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/StyleHelper/SH-Object-Label-Table-Styles.md

 ### How Component Column Works

 The Component column helps you:
-- **Locate Objects** - Find exactly which object you're editing in Civil 3D
+- **Locate Objects** - Find exactly which object you're editing in Civil 3D.
-- **Identify Subcomponents** - Understand the internal structure of objects
+- **Identify Subcomponents** - Understand the internal structure of objects.
-- **Navigate Hierarchy** - Follow the parent-child relationships
+- **Navigate Hierarchy** - Follow the parent-child relationships.
-- **Match Civil 3D Structure** - Directly correlate with Civil 3D's tree structure
+- **Match Civil 3D Structure** - Directly correlate with Civil 3D's tree structure.

 <!-- ![Main interface showing the three-tab structure](../../../assets/images/GIFs/SH/Main-interface-showing-the-three-tab-structure.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/civil3D-plugins/DiCivil/).</sub> -->